gitviola/ynab-bank-importer/README.md

 > **Workaround:** the script flags those transactions in orange, so you can quickly see them and manually edit them to be an internal transaction.

-* With N26 it could import a transactions twice from time to time.
-This is a problem on N26's side, because they change the id of the transaction sometimes.

-> **Workaround:** when you see a transaction showing up twice, you can discard it.
-It's easy to spot because the payee, date and the price are usually the same.
-We're working on a solution here: [#16](https://github.com/schurig/ynab-bank-importer/pull/16).

 ____________________

 # Support / Contribution